 To promote a stronger Christmas feel, red and green are major reoccurring colours throughout the movie, appearing quite conspicuously in almost every scene.
 This includes furniture, clothing, food containers and all wallpaper to name a few.

-From 1993 to 1996 and again in 1998, N.B.C. aired 'Home Alone' during the 8/7c time slot on Thanksgiving evening as part of their holiday promotion (Jurassic Park (1993) aired in its place in 1997 and 'Home Alone' aired on N.B.C. a week before Christmas).
-The film would air on N.B.C. until 1999, in which it aired the Sunday after the Thanksgiving week-end in 1999, in which it was the last time it aired on N.B.C.
-The film also aired on Thanksgiving for twenty-four hours on F.X. in 2009.
+From 1993 to 1996 and again in 1998, NBC aired 'Home Alone' during the 8/7c time slot on Thanksgiving evening as part of their holiday promotion (Jurassic Park (1993) aired in its place in 1997 and 'Home Alone' aired on N.B.C. a week before Christmas).
+The film would air on NBC until 1999, when it aired the Sunday after Thanksgiving weekend in 1999, when it was the last time it aired on NBC.
+The film also aired on Thanksgiving for 24 hours on FX in 2009.

 The trivia items below may give away important plot points.